-- Room 101 in the Whitney Applied Technology Center: This room has adequate space for media to work.
+- 1. ROOM 101 IN THE WHITNEY APPLIED TECHNOLOGY CENTER: This room has adequate space for media to work.
 Because room is right inside entrance media could enter and exit with minimal disruption and live trucks parked outside would require a short cable run.
-Press conferences could be held in this room or in Whitney 210. - Room 116 of Coulter Hall: This room has ample space for media to conduct interviews.
+Press conferences could be held in this room or in Whitney 210. - ROOM 116 OF COULTER HALL: This room has ample space for media to conduct interviews.
 Room is right inside entrance on the ground floor giving media easy access and a good visual backdrop of the West Quad to work with.
 There are no fixed tables or chairs in the room.
-Press conferences could be held in this room. - Room 120 in Mulroy Hall.
-Good option if we need to be away from the main campus.
+Press conferences could be held in this room. - 3.
+ROOM 120 IN MULROY HALL: Good option if we need to be away from the main campus.
 Plenty of power outlets in the room and restrooms are conveniently located right across the hall.
 Plenty of parking and easy access to first floor classroom.
-Press conferences could be held in this room or a similar room in the building. - Depending upon the scope of the incident we may need to consider a location further from campus, such as the fire departments at Onondaga Hill or Taunton.
-The bay in which a fire truck parks would be sufficient in size.

-Also, media in need of Wi-Fi can access our wireless network as a guest.
+Press conferences could be held in this room or a similar room in the building. - 4.
+Depending upon the scope of the incident we may need to consider a location further from campus, such as the fire departments at Onondaga Hill or Taunton.
+The bay in which a fire truck parks would be sufficient in size. - 5.
+Media in need of Wi-Fi can access our wireless network as a guest.
 Instructions can be found in this pdf: